erxes/erxes/docs/docs/deployment/deployment/docker.md

     ```
     https://example.com
     ```
-2. After above command there will be `erxes` directory includes mentioned files in it `docker-compose.yml, configs.json, package.json, nginx config`.
+2. After the above command there will be `erxes` directory includes mentioned files in it `docker-compose.yml, configs.json, package.json, nginx config`.
 In order to change to `erxes` directory use below command.
     ```
     cd /home/erxes/erxes
     ```
     In there we need to change erxes package version in `/home/erxes/erxes/package.json` file to <a href="https://www.npmjs.com/package/erxes/v/latest">latest</a> version.

-3. Now you need to initiate docker swarm mode in order to do that use following command.
+3. Now you need to initiate docker swarm mode.
+In order to do that, use the following command.

     **Note** In erxes directory we have docker-compose.yml file even with that we do not use `docker-compose up, docker-compose down, docker-compose restart` commands further.